 Meningeal form

 In addition to the syndrome, it is also accompanied by meningal symptoms.
-Patients have:
+Patients experience:

 • severe vomiting;